jdaiutolo7/credit-risk-classification/README.md

 ## Overview

-* The purpose of the analysis is creating a Logistic Regression Model to predict healthy vs high risk loans ( a loan that is likly to be paid off in full without defalut) vs. a risky loan (where the borrower might fail to make the payment in its entirety).
+* The purpose of the analysis is creating a Logistic Regression Model to predict healthy vs high risk loans
 * The significance here is that while healthy loans would be paid off without issue, a high risk loan would be significantly more likely to run into problems with payment.
 A model that could predict these with high accuracy would naturally be very valuable
 * To create this model, dataset 'lending_data.csv' was loaded in and analyzed
 * After analysis was conducted, the data was split into training and testing using the sklearn model